Duke Hudson: Independent circuit (2006–2019)

-WWE (2019–present)
+WWE (2019–2025)

+Raw and NXT debut (2019–2022)

-On February 11, 2019, it was announced that Vink had signed a contract with WWE and that he would report to the WWE Performance Center.
-Vink debuted under his real name at an NXT house show on March 15, 2019, defeating Nick Comoroto.
+On 11 February 2019, it was announced that Vink had signed a contract with WWE and that he would report to the WWE Performance Center.
+Vink debuted under his real name at an NXT house show on 15 March 2019, defeating Nick Comoroto.
 He went on to spend the remainder of March and the following month of April wrestling on house shows.
-Vink made his televised debut on the March 25, 2020 episode of NXT, teaming with Shane Thorne in a losing effort against Oney Lorcan and Danny Burch.
+Vink made his televised debut on the 25 March 2020 episode of NXT, teaming with his former TMDK stablemate Shane Thorne in a losing effort against Oney Lorcan and Danny Burch.

 Vink made his debut for EVOLVE in 2019 as part of EVOLVE's business relationship with WWE at EVOLVE 141 where he defeated Colby Corino in his first singles match.
 Vink would then go on a winning streak in EVOLVE, defeating the likes of A. R. Fox, Stephen Wolf, JD Drake and Leon Ruff.

-In March 2020, Vink began appearing on Raw alongside his former TMDK stablemate Shane Thorne where they faced teams such as the Street Profits and Cedric Alexander and Ricochet but were defeated.
+In March 2020, Vink began appearing on Raw alongside Shane Thorne where they faced teams such as the Street Profits and Cedric Alexander and Ricochet but were defeated.
 On the April 27 episode of Raw, Thorne and Vink became MVP’s newest associates as he challenged Alexander and Ricochet to a match the next week on their behalf.
 On the May 4 episode of Raw, Thorne and Vink defeated Alexander and Ricochet earning their first victory.
 However, their alliance with MVP ended after they were both traded back to NXT and Thorne and Vink would quietly disband as a team soon after.

 In July 2021, Vink, under the new ring name Duke Hudson was announced to be a part of the 2021 NXT Breakout Tournament.
-On the July 13 episode of NXT, Hudson defeated Ikemen Jiro in the first round.
-On the August 17 episode of NXT, Hudson was eliminated in the semi-finals by Carmelo Hayes.
+On the 13 July episode of NXT, Hudson defeated Ikemen Jiro in the first round.
+On the 17 August episode of NXT, Hudson was eliminated in the semi-finals by Carmelo Hayes.
 Hudson would then confront Kyle O'Reilly and a brawl would ensue leading to a match being made between the two on next weeks episode of NXT.
-On December 5, at NXT WarGames, Hudson lost to Cameron Grimes in a Hair vs. Hair match, and therefore had to shave his hair per the match's stipulation.
-On the November 1, 2022 episode of NXT, Hudson turned face for the first time in his WWE career by accompanying Thea Hail and Andre Chase as Chase U's flag bearer since Bodhi Hayward was released from his WWE contract the same day.
+On 5 December, at NXT WarGames, Hudson lost to Cameron Grimes in a Hair vs. Hair match, and therefore had to shave his hair per the match's stipulation.

-Personal life

-Vink worked as a personal trainer for Goodlife Health Clubs in Melbourne.